-EveryMac.com's Ultimate Mac Lookup feature allows one to quickly display all models that match a particular Order Number, Model Number (referred to as the Family Number on some older Macs), EMC Number, Model Identifier, Serial Number "Snippet" (the last three characters of eleven character Serial Numbers and the last four characters of twelve character Serial Numbers), or Intel processor number.
+EveryMac.com's Ultimate Mac Lookup feature allows one to quickly display all models that match a particular Order Number, Model Number (referred to as the Family Number on some older Macs), EMC Number, Model Identifier, Serial Number, or Intel processor number.

 Given the option, Order Numbers (MB467LL/A) are the best identifier to distribute as they are almost always precise enough to identify the exact Mac and much safer to share than Serial Numbers.

 For highly experienced users, this likely is all the info needed on these identifiers and all the instructions needed to use EveryMac.com's Ultimate Mac Lookup feature:

 |Model Number||A1278 or M8493||Hardware||A1278 or M8493|